 Protecting indoor air quality is a top priority for many commercial building owners who understand the implications of allergens and other airborne contaminants.
-Buildings with poorly maintained filters have a variety of allergens in the air, such as dirt, dust, mold spores, bacteria, fibers, hair and various microorganisms.
+Buildings with poorly maintained filters have a variety of allergens in the air, such as dirt, dust, mold spores, bacteria, fibers, hair, and various microorganisms.
 When these contaminants buildup, they can contribute to allergies and respiratory illnesses.
 While there is no way to completely prevent contaminants from entering your building, building owners can help filter them out of the air with the right HVAC air filter.
-Today, there are two main types of air filters you can choose from: an electronic air cleaner or mechanical air filter.
+Today, there are two main types of air filters you can choose from: an electronic air cleaner or a mechanical air filter.

 How Commercial HVAC Air Filters Work

-Air filters are essentially flat sheets constructed of pleated paper, spun fiberglass or cloth.
+Air filters are essentially flat sheets constructed of pleated paper, spun fiberglass, or cloth.
 They are generally secured in a cardboard frame and are designed to be discarded after use.
-When you remove an air filter after several weeks or months of use, you can visibly see the dirt, dust and other debris trapped in the pleats.
+When you remove an air filter after several weeks or months of use, you can visibly see the dirt, dust, and other debris trapped in the pleats.

 How these contaminants become trapped is fairly simple.
 When air is circulated back through the HVAC system, it passes through the filter which leaves behind all of the pollutants that were in the air.
 The air is then cooled and redistributed back into the occupied space cleaner than it was when it went into the system.

 Various factors can go into deciding which air filter would work best for your commercial location.
 Make sure to educate yourself in all the areas of the decision, before deciding which filter to use.
 Read on to learn more about the types of air filters: